Mauznemo/SmartifyOS-Documentation/docs/audio-manager/playing-sounds.md

 AudioManager.Instance.PlaySound(AudioManager.audioConfig_SO.notificationSounds.info);
 ```

-## Adding audio file to `AudioManager.audioConfig_SO`
+## Adding audio files to `AudioManager.audioConfig_SO`
-To add an audio file to the config right click in your project browser `Create > SmartifyOS > Add Audio Config`, name the file and open it.
+To add an audio file to the config right click in your project browser `Create > SmartifyOS > Audio > Add Audio Config`, name the file and open it.
 \
 In there you can add new AudioClip variables and optionally structs
 ```cs